wisniewskikr/chrisblog-it-java-regular/threads/README.md

 You can work with threads in following ways:
 * **anonymous method**: create new Thread with anonymous method;
 * **custom thread class**: create custom Thread which extends class Thread;
 * **custom runnable interface**: create class with implements interface Runnable.
-This class should be place in Thread;
+This class should be placed in constructor of Thread;
 * **executor service**: use ExecutorService class to create pool of Threads.